alanelias/laravel-mix-api/README.md

 gulp watch --template customer-service --css
 ```

-## The advantage of this package is breaking down all your project assets files
+### The advantage of this package is breaking down all your project assets files
+### by filtering gulp and dealing with json files without editing gulp

 ## Installation ##